-On the other hand, blockchain, with its decentralized capability, allows for instant dissemination of information and thus improves performance in environments (such as virtual reality) where storage of data in centralized units could hamper growth and performance.
+On the other hand, blockchain, with its decentralized capability, allows for instant dissemination of information and thus improves performance in environments (such as virtual reality) where the storage of data in centralized units could hamper growth and performance.

-Blockchain also allows for voice chats and body tracking of avatars in virtual spaces, through use of P2P technologies, which allow for massive user scaling while keeping costs down.
-That is very important point!
+Blockchain also allows for voice chats and body tracking of avatars in virtual spaces, through the use of P2P technologies, which allow for massive user scaling while keeping costs down.
+That is a very important point!

 We wrote about a number of projects in the area of VR gaming based on blockchain here.
 This article goes beyond VR gaming.

 AR Token is a decentralized AR/VR ecosystem for exchanging 3D content.
-It is owned by Cappasity, a well known firm in VR scenes.
+It is owned by Cappasity, a well-known firm in VR scenes.

 Users will be able to sell and buy content using Cappacity (CAPP) tokens whose Phase 2 token sale is scheduled for March 22 this year.